frontcraft/fronthack-components/src/components/Dropdown/README.md

 ##### Properties

-* `links` - menu item objects, that contains two string values - label and url
+* `links` - array of items, where each contains two string values - label and url or callback.
 * `overlay` - overlay tint that darkens the rest of the screen